tanzila0503/Fair-Price-Watchdog-/README.md

 - Eman Bashir
 - Eman

+---

-Repository Purpose
+🎯 Repository Purpose

+- Showcase my contribution to the FairPrice Watchdog hackathon project.
+- Highlight presentation design and documentation work.
+- Maintain records of project-related materials and deliverables.

+---

+🙏 Acknowledgment

-This repository showcases my individual contribution to the FairPrice Watchdog hackathon project, specifically the presentation, documentation, and submission materials.
+This repository represents my individual contribution to the FairPrice Watchdog project.

-Acknowledgment

-This repository represents my contribution to the FairPrice Watchdog project.
-The complete project source code and technical implementation are available in the main team repository linked above.
+The complete source code, backend services, AI agents, and technical implementation are available in the main team repository linked above.